20tab/UnrealEnginePython/README.md

 ...
 ```

-Basically for each method startwing with 'on_' the related delegate/event is automatically configured (if available).
+Basically for each method starting with 'on_' the related delegate/event is automatically configured (if available).

 If you instead prefer to manually setup events, the following functions are exposed: